 Brian W. Stolarz

-will be recognized with a Caritas Award from Catholic Charities on Oct.
+was recognized with a Caritas Award from Catholic Charities on Oct.
 23, 2014.
 Catholic Charities is the social ministry outreach of the Archdiocese of Washington.
-It assists individuals and families in need, especially those who are most vulnerable.
-Stolarz, who practices with Le Clair Ryan in Alexandria, Va., was previously honored with the Pro Bono Legal Service Award from the John Carroll Society.
+Stolarz was also the featured program speaker at the Law School’s Fifth Annual CUA Law Pro Bono Reception, held on March 25, 2015.

 Chelsie King Garza

 has been named to 2014 Texas Super Lawyers for the first time.
 Garza is an associate at Abraham, Watkins, Nichols, Sorrels, and Agosto & Friend in Houston, TX, where she practices personal injury law.
 Recognition by Super Lawyers is restricted to the top five percent of attorneys practicing in Texas.
 Garza joined the firm in 2007 and has handled a number of high-profile medical malpractice cases in addition to work place injuries and other personal injury matters.

 Thomas Hicks was confirmed by the United States Senate for a seat on the Federal Election Assistance Commission.
 The commission is in charge of setting federal standards for voting systems, which haven’t been updated since 2005.
 Hicks was formerly election law counsel on Capitol Hill.